 BookNook Insights

-The NAEP reading data are a wakeup call: we need to change how we think about scale
+The NAEP reading data are a wakeup call

 It’s become an all-too-familiar tradition: every fall of an odd-numbered year the federal government releases the National Assessment of Education Progress (NAEP, also called ‘the Nation’s Report Card) showing little to no improvement in reading and math proficiency.